Introduction goes here

 47

-10 June.
-York Ebor'.
-Concerning the accounting with Master Simon de Stanes.
+10 June 1335 .
+Ebor' York .
+Concerning the accounting with Master Simon de Staines.

-Order to the same that having accounted with Master Simon de Stanes from the day he arrived in the parts of the duchy, he should make full and swift payment to him from the issues of the duchy from the time he was nominated as well for the time he stood in the duchy [for his mission], and he will have due allowance in his account.
-The king has nominated Stanes as one of his commissaries to proceed with the commissaries of the king of France to the restitution according the form of the last agreement made between the king of France and the king, the king had granted to him 1m.st. each day for his expenses during his stay in the duchy
+Order to the same that having accounted with Master Simon de Staines from the day he arrived in the parts of the duchy, he should make full and swift payment to him from the issues of the duchy from the time he was appointed as well for the time he stood in the duchy for his mission, and he will have due allowance in his account.
+The king has appointed Staines as one of his commissaries to proceed with the commissaries of the king of France to the restitution according the form of the last agreement made between the king of France and the king, the king had granted to him 1 m.st. each day for his expenses during his stay in the duchy

 By C.